Facets-cloud/facets-schemas/schemas/postgres/README.md

 ## Introduction

-A Postgres Instance in master/slave or reader/writer mode.
+A Postgres Instance in reader/writer datastore mode.

 ## Spec